kubewarden/user-group-psp-policy/README.md

-# Kubewarden policy psp-user-group
+# Kubewarden policy user-group-psp

 This Kubewarden Policy is a replacement for the Kubernetes Pod Security Policy that controls containers [user and groups](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#users-and-groups).

 This policy is used to control users and groups in containers.